unconnected-dev/javascript-18/_udemy/understanding_the_weird_parts/readme.txt

 Whitespace includes invisible characters like spaces, tabs, and carriage returns (newlines).
 It helps structure and format your code, making it more readable

+Immediately Invoked Function Expressions (IIFE)
+All functions in JavaScript are objects that contain a code property (the function body) which can be invoked.
+In some cases, we can invoke a function immediately after it’s created